pokt-network/poktroll/docusaurus/docs/operate/configs/supplier_staking_config.md

 The `operator_address` is the address that identifies the `Supplier`.
-Its corresponding account is used for operational tasks such as signing `RelayResponse`s, submitting `Claims` and `Proofs` as well as updating the `Supplier`'s info (i.e. Adding or removing services, increasing the stake amount, etc).
+Its corresponding account is used for operational tasks such as signing `RelayResponse`s, submitting `Claims` and `Proofs` as well as updating the `Supplier`'s info (i.e. Adding or removing services, increasing the stake amount, etc.)

 The operator account can also be used to unstake the `Supplier`, which will cause the staked `upokt` to be sent to the `owner_address` after unbonding finishes.